THE COMMISSION DES NORMES, DE L’ÉQUITÉ, DE LA SANTÉ ET DE LA SÉCURITÉ DU TRAVAIL

-As an employer, the Office is bound, with the necessary modifications, by all the obligations provided for in the Act, including in particular the obligation to keep a register of industrial accidents occurring in the establishments where the participants work and the obligations to inform the Commission, using the form prescribed by the Commission, that a participant is unable to continue the program by reason of the injury.
+As the employer, the agency is bound, with the necessary modifications, by all the obligations provided for in the Act, including the obligation to keep a register of industrial accidents occurring in the establishments where the participants work and the obligation to inform the Commission, using the form prescribed by Commission, that a participant is unable to continue the program by reason of an employment injury.

-Despite the foregoing, the Office is required to make the register of industrial accidents referred to in the preceding paragraph available only to the Commission.
+Despite the foregoing, the agency is required to make the register of industrial accidents referred to in the preceding paragraph available only to the Commission.

-On request by the Commission, the Office sends a description of the tasks or activities carried out by the participant at the time the employment injury appeared.
+On request by the Commission, the agency sends a description of the tasks or activities carried out by the participant at the time the employment injury appeared.